 Each student who wishes to follow the IB Diploma must take two language courses.
-In most cases, this involves one from Group 1 (usually their best language) and one from Group 2 (a language acquisition course) but students who take two subjects from group 1 will be awarded a Bilingual Diploma.
+In most cases, this involves one from Group 1 (usually their best language) and one from Group 2 (a language acquisition course) however students who pass two subjects from group 1 will be awarded a Bilingual Diploma.